LeDoesCS/Data-Driven-Carry/README.md

 - **Group A:** Teams from matches whose game IDs start with "LOLTMNT01".
 - **Group B:** Teams from all other matches.

+**Null Hypothesis (H₀):**
+The model is fair.
+Its precision for Group A is equal to its precision for Group B, meaning any observed difference is due to random chance.

+**Alternative Hypothesis (H₁):**
+The model is unfair.
+Its precision for Group A is significantly different from its precision for Group B.

 **Observed Results:**
 - The model’s precision for **Group A** was *61.25%*.
 - The model’s precision for **Group B** was *55.77%*.
 - The observed difference in precision (Group A - Group B) was approximately *5.48%*.

 **Permutation Test:**
  We shuffled the group labels 1,000 times and recalculated the precision difference for each permutation.
 The permutation test resulted in a p-value of *0.187*, meaning there is only about a *18.7%* chance that the observed difference in precision could have occurred by random chance alone.

 <iframe
   src="assets/fig9.html"